LeDuyNg/Faculty-Reminder/ReadMe.txt

 # Name of application: Faculty Reminder
-# Version: 0.2
+# Version: 0.4

 # who did what:
-1. Le Duy Nguyen - Buttons and Functionality
+1. Le Duy Nguyen - Buttons and program unctionality
-2. Lima Ibrahimkhail - Home Page
+2. Lima Ibrahimkhail - Home Page and Functionality
-3. Billy Porras-Molina - Create Office Hours screen
+3. Billy Porras-Molina - View Office Hour Page

 # Any other instruction that users need to know:
-The cancel button on the Create Office Hours screen will return user to home screen, and Exit button on home screen will quit the application.